- Study at Deakin

 Non-Year 12 applicants who have either

-are eligible to apply for entry to the Bachelor of Vision Science.
+are eligible to apply for entry to the Bachelor of Vision Science and Master of Optometry.

 How to apply